Lancia Delta Integrale specialists and enthusiasts

 Fuel pump probs

 Our blue Evo2 developed an alternator fault, the charge light stayed on.
-This is an easy component repair, the diode at the top of the alternator goes faulty.
+This is an easy component repair, the diode goes faulty.

 All this was done, oil & filter changed and the alternator returned to it's position, the engine turned over by hand, then it started up ok, so I bolted the covers on and fired it up again.
 It wouldn't start.
 So where to start looking?
 I couldn't hear the fuel pump when the ignition was on, I did suspect the alarm at first, the car has been a bit reluctant, seeming to start on the 3rd press of the key fob.

-So the air box was removed and I changed the relay.
+So the I removed the air box and changed the relay.
 No difference.
-So I ran a live wire over and only got the rad fans working, still no juice to the fuel pump.
-I tested the car's live input and got nothing either.
+So I ran a live wire over and only managed to get the rad fans working, still no juice to the fuel pump.

 Result!
 The fuse was well knackered, a clean of the holder and a fresh fuse, bingo!